izadoesdev/Mailbuddy/README.md

 ## 🌟 Overview

-Mailer is a sophisticated email client focusing on security, privacy, and user experience.
+Mailbuddy is a sophisticated email client focusing on security, privacy, and user experience.
 It combines Gmail's powerful API with client-side encryption to ensure your emails remain private while providing a clean, intuitive interface.

-### Why Mailer?
+### Why Mailbuddy?

 - **Privacy First**: Your emails are encrypted with keys only you can access
 - **Modern Interface**: Clean, fast UI built with Next.js and Once UI